How to buy Silver Lake Resources (SLR) shares

 Silver Lake Resources share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Silver Lake Resources's is 0.9175.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Silver Lake Resources's is 0.8636.
 This would suggest that Silver Lake Resources's shares are less volatile than average (for this exchange).

 Silver Lake Resources overview

-Silver Lake Resources Limited, together with its subsidiaries, engages in the exploration and production of gold and copper deposits in Australia.
-The company holds interests in six mines and two processing facilities across its Deflector operations located in the Southern Murchison region of Western Australia; and Mount Monger operations situated within the Kalgoorlie terrane subdivision of the Eastern Goldfields province.
-Silver Lake Resources Limited is headquartered in South Perth, Australia.
+Silver Lake Resources Limited, together with its subsidiaries, engages in the exploration, mine development, mine operation, and sale of gold and copper concentrates in Eastern Goldfields and Midwest regions of Western Australia.
+The company holds interests in the Deflector Gold Copper project that produces gold bullion and gold-copper concentrates located in the Southern Murchison region of Western Australia, including development and ramp up of a secondary high grade ore source at Rothsay; and Mount Monger operations, which produce gold bullion located within the Kalgoorlie terrane subdivision of the Eastern Goldfields Province.
+Silver Lake Resources Limited was incorporated in 2004 and is headquartered in South Perth, Australia.

 Frequently asked questions